 Located between H Street and E Street on Third Avenue in Chula Vista

 In the downtown district, take the "Walk of History" tour through the historic heart of Chula Vista.
 The tour is marked with 12 pedestals to guide you through the history of the city.
 Victorian houses and historic buildings can be found on the surrounding streets.

 360 Third Avenue

-Experience what life was like in Chula Vista by visiting the city's Heritage Museum.
-It has many historical exhibits, artifacts and photos that chronicle the settlement and development of Chula Vista, including historic homes and buildings, daily life, community events, famous individuals and the city's citrus and aircraft industry.
+Experience what life was like in Chula Vista by exploring the city's Heritage Museum where you will find many historical exhibits, artifacts and photos that chronicle the settlement and development of Chula Vista, including historic homes and buildings, daily life, community events, famous individuals and the city's citrus and aircraft industry.
 In addition, as you walk out the museum's front door, you will spot a drop hammer by Rohr Aircraft, the world's largest manufacturing subcontractor of jet-related components and Chula Vista's largest employer for decades, which contributed greatly to the growth of the city.

 4355 Bonita Road

 Established as a Bonitafest community function in 1987, Bonita Museum is the perfect place to learn about the history of the Sweetwater Valley.
-Known for its changing cultural exhibits and events, visitors will relive Bonita's past by viewing many historical artifacts, including relics from Native Americans who inhabited the area as well as a fossil footprint of the infamous Proctor Valley Monster.
+Known for its changing cultural exhibits and events, the museum and cultural center reveal Bonita's past through historical artifacts, including relics from Native Americans who inhabited the area as well as a fossil footprint of the infamous Proctor Valley Monster.